bryanCharlie/Semaphore_FIFO/README.md

 # Semaphore_FIFO

 Semaphore solution to Thread FIFO control.
-Each Thread should be initialize with an instance of Semaphore.
+Each Thread should be initialized with an instance of Semaphore.